 Create a Website

-It’s always a good idea to create a simple and informative website that gives potential customers the information they need without having to look very hard.
+It’s always a good idea to create a website that gives potential customers the information they need without having to look very hard.

 Keep these things in mind when building your website: